Curriculum Intent and Rationale

 1. Modelling: Our teachers use visualisers to develop a collaborative learning atmosphere and enable students to improve the quality of their written work.

-2. Questioning: Our teachers carefully plan their questions to students and use a range of question types to encourage students to think and articulate their answers.
+2. Questioning: Our teachers carefully plan their questions to students and use a range of question types to check students understanding and challenge their thinking.

-4. Recall: Our teachers have designed subject specific knowledge organisers and use daily quizzing to support our students to develop their recall skills and apply their knowledge with confidence.
+4. Recall: Our teachers have designed subject specific knowledge organisers which are available to students in their google classrooms and use daily quizzing to support our students to develop their recall skills and apply their knowledge with confidence.
+Retrieval practice is further supported by weekly subject specific homework quizzes set through google classroom and other online learning platforms.